The Future of Business Intelligence

 The substantial growth that the market is seeing is being driven largely by uptake from large and small businesses alike—though many SMBs are, generally speaking, lagging behind.

-If current trends continue, as seems likely, the market will grow further as business intelligence solutions become a more central component in the operations of organizations of all sizes.
+If current trends continue, as seems likely, the market will grow further as business intelligence services become a more central component in the operations of organizations of all sizes.

 The Future of Business Intelligence Adoption